hajarzaid/hajarzaid.github.io/blogs/blog1.md

 </div>
 <!-- END: MathJax -->

+Date: December 2025
+Update note November 26, 2026: Rereading this, I realize this is terribly written, rudimentary, and clearly has been implemented in many papers but I am choosing to keep this up as evidence of growth :P

 This short article is inspired by my experience reading computational neuroscience papers.
 A common strategy for making neural models more interpretable involves projecting high-dimensional neural activity into